Wayne Kent Taylor: Early life

 Taylor was born at Fort Leonard Wood, Missouri, to Powell Taylor, a lieutenant in the Army and Marilyn (Bergmann) Taylor.
 Taylor grew up in Louisville, Kentucky.
 His father worked for General Electric after leaving the Army, and his mother was a buyer for a local boutique.

 He graduated from the University of North Carolina at Chapel Hill, which he attended while on a track scholarship.

 Career

 Taylor founded Texas Roadhouse in 1993, at the Green Tree Mall in Clarksville, Indiana.
 His goal was to create an "affordable, Texas-style" restaurant.
 He was turned down more than 80 times while seeking investors.
 His initial investors were three doctors from Elizabethtown, Kentucky who invested $300,000.
 To show the investors his initial design for the first restaurant, Taylor sketched the design on a cocktail napkin.

 Until his death, Taylor was involved in the chain's day-to-day operations.

 Philanthropy

-During the COVID-19 pandemic in the United States, Taylor donated his compensation package to support his company's frontline workers, and had committed to fund a clinical study to help members of the military who suffered from tinnitus.
+During the COVID-19 pandemic in the United States, Taylor donated his compensation package to support his company's frontline workers, and had committed to fund a clinical study to help members of the military who had tinnitus.